eMediaLab/GitTips/ReadMe.md

 This second example adds context and clarity to exactly what changed in the documentation.

+**Frequency of Commits**
-**Frequency of Commits:** A best practice is to check with your stakeholders regarding the number of commits they expect to see in your repository of work.
+A best practice is to check with your stakeholders regarding the number of commits they expect to see in your repository of work.
 Here's one way to demonstrate a working session using a consistent frequecy of commits...

 * Begin a session with an inline comment.
 Use the comment to explain your goal for the worksession.
 * Mid-way or at regular timed intervals, stop and make a commit.